 - Require disclosure and truthfulness in social media outreach.

-This means that companies make it a point to ensure that the influencers they have partnered with, disclose if they are given any incentives to market their products.
+This means that companies make it a point to ensure that the influencers they have partnered with, disclose if they are given any incentives to Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... their products.
 It must be an honest and clear disclosure that anyone viewing the post could understand.

 - Monitor the conversation and correct misstatements.